 - Eight Junior varsity and junior high athletic teams.

 There are over 400 students participating in these programs.
 The Athletic Budget is approximately $570,000.
-The Athletic Spending Plan is approximately 1.3% of the District’s over all budget.
+The Athletic Spending Plan is approximately 1.3% of the District’s overall budget.
 The District competes in the Western Pennsylvania Interscholastic Athletic League.

 Resources and Financial Data

-The New Castle Area School District Board of Directors recently approved a 44.9m spending plan for the 2014-15 school year.
+The New Castle Area School District Board of Directors previously approved a 44.9m spending plan for the 2014-15 school year.
 Over 70% of the District’s revenue is derived from the Common Wealth of Pennsylvania and the remaining balance from federal and local funds.
 The District’s assessed value as of June 30, 2014 was $540,000,000 with current millage set at 17.27.
 As of June 30, 2014 the District has a reserve balance of $14,955,000 of which $3.2m is set aside for capital projects.
 The District continues to apply for several grants in order to supplement its current spending plan and further supports the resources available for our students.